-''' CASA <1>: importasdm '/home/basho3/jmcmulli/ASDM/ExecBlock3' ----> importasdm('/home/basho3/jmcmulli/ASDM/ExecBlock3') Parameter: asdm is: /home/basho3/jmcmulli/ASDM/ExecBlock3 and has type <type 'str'>.
-Taking the dataset \hfill \h Time spent parsing the XML medata: 1.16 s.
+''' Taking the dataset /home/basho3/jmcmulli/ASDM/ExecBlock3 as input.
+Time spent parsing the XML medata :1.16 s.
 The measurement set will be filled with complex data About to create a new measurement set '/home/basho3/jmcmulli/ASDM/ExecBlock3.ms' The dataset has 4 antennas...successfully copied them into the measurement set.
 The dataset has 33 spectral windows...successfully copied them into the measurement set.
 The dataset has 4 polarizations...successfully copied them into the measurement set.
 The dataset has 41 data descriptions...successfully copied them into the measurement set.
 The dataset has 125 feeds...successfully copied them into the measurement set.
 The dataset has 2 fields...successfully copied them into the measurement set.
 The dataset has 0 flags...
 The dataset has 0 historys...
 The dataset has 1 execBlock(s)...successfully copied them into the measurement set.
 The dataset has 12 pointings...successfully copied them into the measurement set.
 The dataset has 3 processors...successfully copied them into the measurement set.
 The dataset has 72 sources...successfully copied them into the measurement set.
 The dataset has 3 states...
-The dataset has 132 calDevices... '''
+The dataset has 132 calDevices...

-'''

 The dataset has 72 mains...

-Processing row # 0 in MainTable

-Entree ds getDataCols

-About to clear

-About to getData

-About to new VMSData

-Exit from getDataCols

-ASDM Main table row \#0 transformed into 40 MS Main table rows

-Processing row # 1 in MainTable

-Entree ds getDataCols

-About to clear

-About to getData

-About to new VMSData

-Exit from getDataCols

-ASDM Main table row #1 transformed into 40 MS Main table rows

-ASDM Main table row #71 transformed into 40 MS Main table rows

-... successfully copied them into the measurement set.
+Processing row # 0 in MainTable Entree ds getDataCols About to clear About to getData About to new VMSData Exit from getDataCols ASDM Main table row #0 transformed into 40 MS Main table rows Processing row # 1 in MainTable Entree ds getDataCols About to clear About to getData About to new VMSData Exit from getDataCols ASDM Main table row #1 transformed into 40 MS Main table rows ASDM Main table row #71 transformed into 40 MS Main table rows ... successfully copied them into the measurement set.
 About to flush and close the measurement set.
 Overall time spent in ASDM methods to read/process the ASDM Main table : cpu = 5.31 s.

-Overall time spent in AIPS methods to fill the MS Main table : cpu = 1.3
+Overall time spent in AIPS methods to fill the MS Main table : cpu = 1.3 '''

-'''